Is Profhilo safe?

 Bruising

-Caused by minor damage to tiny blood vessels during injection; usually minimal thanks to the BAP technique and disappears on its own.
+Caused by minor injury to small blood vessels during injection; usually minimal and temporary.

 Pain or tenderness

-Short-lived irritation at the injection sites, which can be eased with a cold compress.
+Short-lived discomfort at the injection sites, which may be eased with a cold compress.

 Infection

-Extremely rare when strict hygiene is followed.
-Symptoms include persistent redness, warmth or pain.
+Very rare when proper hygiene is followed.
+Symptoms may include persistent redness, warmth, or pain.

 Allergic reaction

-Exceptionally rare as Profhilo is made from biocompatible hyaluronic acid.
-An optional allergy test can rule this out in advance.
+Extremely rare, as Profhilo is made from biocompatible hyaluronic acid.

 Uneven distribution

-Very uncommon; may cause slight unevenness in texture, which can be corrected with aftercare massage or a top-up injection.
+Uncommon, but may occasionally result in slight unevenness, which can often be corrected with aftercare or a follow-up treatment.

 Read more: